ceph/ceph/doc/cephadm/nfs.rst

       pool: mypool
       namespace: mynamespace

-where ``pool`` is a RADOS pool where NFS client recovery data is stored and ``namespace`` is a RADOS namespace where NFS client recovery data is stored in the pool.
+In this example, ``pool`` is a RADOS pool where NFS client recovery data is stored and ``namespace`` is a RADOS namespace where NFS client recovery data is stored.

-The specification can then be applied using:
+The specification can then be applied by running the following command:

 .. prompt:: bash #